warriordog/ActivityPubSharp/README.md

 * Any platform - no native code is used

 ### Design Goals
-* Minimal dependencies - software supply chain risks are real and very underrated.
-ActivityPubSharp is developed using minimal external dependencies, but without reinventing all the wheels.
+* Minimal dependencies - software supply chain risks are an underappreciated threat.
+ActivityPubSharp keeps minimal dependencies to reduce the supply chain footprint.
 * Modern .NET - ActivityPubSharp has set .NET 7 as the minimum supported version.
 This unfortunately excludes some projects, but is critical for System.Text.Json support.
+* Ergonomic and Conventional APIs - mid/high level APIs should feel and function like typical .NET APIs.
+An important goal (and difficult challenge) of this project is abstracting ActivityPub's dynamic nature to better fit with C#'s strongly-typed model.